A transgender Marine comes out

 Wixson's transition has been a long time coming, too.

-Growing up as Arielle, he always wanted to be friends with boys and wear boys' clothes.
+Growing up as Ariel, he always wanted to be friends with boys and wear boys' clothes.
 He played all the sports, excelling in soccer and golf, and had a hard time sitting still.

 In high school, Wixson came out as a lesbian, and that seemed to resolve his mixed emotions -- for the time being.